hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 34\.
 By throwing out and restraining the Breath.

-The word used is Prâna.
+The word used is Prāna.
 Prana is not exactly breath.
 It is the name for the energy that is in the universe.
 Whatever you see in the universe, whatever moves or works, or has life, is a manifestation of this Prana.
 The sum-total of the energy displayed in the universe is called Prana.